IDinsight/ask-a-question/docs/components/qa-service/index.md

 </div>

-`/Voice-search` is the End to End Speech endpoint that your application can integrate with:
+`/Voice-search` is the **Optional** End to End Speech endpoint that your application can integrate with:

 <div class="grid cards" markdown>